You Make Me Feel (Mighty Real): Year-end charts

+Certifications and sales

+In France, the single reportedly sold at least 100,000 copies.

 Byron Stingily version

-Chicago-born house music singer Byron Stingily, formerly of the band Ten City recorded a cover of "You Make Me Feel (Mighty Real)" in 1997.
-Like Sylvester's original recording, Stingily's cover version of "You Make Me Feel (Mighty Real)" (produced by UK music producer Damien Mendis) also went to number-one on the American dance chart, where it spent one week atop the chart in March 1998.
-Although there have been instances where the same song, recorded by two different artists, has reached #1 on the Billboard Hot Dance Club Play chart ("Don't Leave Me This Way" is one example), it is still a fairly rare occurrence.
+Chicago-born house music singer Byron Stingily, formerly of the band Ten City, recorded a cover of "You Make Me Feel (Mighty Real)" in 1997.
+Like Sylvester's original recording, Stingily's cover version of "You Make Me Feel (Mighty Real)" (produced by UK music producer Damien Mendis) went to number-one on the American Billboard dance chart, where it spent one week atop the chart in March 1998.
+Although there have been instances where the same song, recorded by two different artists, has reached #1 on the Billboard Hot Dance Club Play chart ("Don't Leave Me This Way" first by Thelma Houston in 1976 and then the Communards with Sarah Jane Morris in 1986 is one example), it is still a fairly rare occurrence.
 This version also reached number 13 in the UK and number 25 in Italy.
 In 1998, it was featured on Stingily's debut album, The Purist.

 Critical reception

-Larry Flick from Billboard wrote that Stingily "bravely takes on Sylvester's disco classic and infuses a startling combination of pulpit-pounding preaching and hip-grinding sexuality."
-He noted that "his falsetto has never sounded so limber and soulful, and the track percolates with equal parts retro reverence and modern flair.
-Stingily has recently burst into pop prominence in the U.K. and Europe with this winning effort.
+Larry Flick from Billboard magazine wrote that "[Stingily] bravely takes on Sylvester's disco classic and infuses a startling combination of pulpit-pounding preaching and hip-grinding sexuality."
+He remarked, "His falsetto has never sounded so limber and soulful, and the track percolates with equal parts retro reverence and modern flair.
+Stingily has recently burst into pop prominence in the UK and Europe with this winning effort.
 What a treat it would be to see him enjoy comparable success in his home territory."
-Pan-European magazine Music & Media said that the cover "stays close to the original (sampled here), but doesn't sound at all dated."
-A reviewer from Vibe noted that "it's deliciously ironic that the defining moment in Byron Stingily's solo debut, The Purist, occurs during the climax of Sylvester's evergreen "You Make Me Feel (Mighty Real)"."
+Pan-European magazine Music & Media felt the cover "stays close to the original (sampled here), but doesn't sound at all dated."
+A reviewer from Music Week gave it four out of five, concluding, "The falsetto house king's cover of the Sylvester disco classic hits all the right (high) notes, and could see chart success."
+A reviewer from Vibe noted that "it's deliciously ironic that the defining moment in Byron Stingily's solo debut, The Purist, occurs during the climax of Sylvester's evergreen".
 The magazine added that Stingily "whips through a vamp that eerily duplicates the late disco belter's primal intensity."

 Charts

 Other notable versions

-In 1991, actress-comedian Sandra Bernhard recorded her own version of the single, which is a tribute to James, on her album Excuses for Bad Behavior (Part One).
+In 1991, actress-comedian Sandra Bernhard recorded her own version of the single, which is a tribute to Sylvester, on her album Excuses for Bad Behavior (Part One).
 A series of 12" remix singles was released in 1994 by Epic Records' 550 Music imprint, who also signed Bernhard and picked up her album for a major push that same year.
 It peaked at #13 on the Billboard Hot Dance Club Play chart, and #86 on the UK Singles Chart in late 1994.